TimHanewich/Power-Platform-Assets/Demos/WebhookTrigger/readme.md

 This is a webhook service that serves to demonstrate the use of Power Platform's custom connector's actions & triggers against a fictitious public safety alert system.

 ## Endpoint Services, Documented
-The [Azure Functions-based API](./src/api/) has several endpoints that are described below:
+The [Azure Functions-based API](./src/api/) has several endpoints that are described below.
+Please note that the endpoints provided below are **live**.
+You are welcome to use them for testing purposes.
+Please do not abuse them.

 ### Get Public Safety Alerts
 This endpoint returns a list of Public Safety Alert records as a JSON array.